Randriamboavonjy, Tianjanahary (Tiana)

 Malagasy (mother tongue), French and English

-Randriamboavonjy, T., Wilkin, P., Rajaovelona, L. & Cable, S.(in press).
-Utilisation et conservation des ignames du corridor forestier Ambositra-Vondrozo (COFAV).
-In: Proceedings of the 19th AETFAT Congress.
-Antananarivo, Madagascar.
+Randriamboavonjy, T., Wilkin, P., Rajaovelona, L. and Cable, S.(2013).
+Utilisation et conservation durable des ignames du corridor forestier Ambositra-Vondrozo, Madagascar.
+Scripta Botanica Belgica 50: 341-348.

-Randriamboavonjy, T., Robbrecht, E., Rabakonandriainana, E. & De Block, P. (2007).
+Randriamboavonjy, T., Robbrecht, E., Rabakonandrianina, E. & De Block, P. (2007).
 Revision of the Malagasy species of the genus Tricalysia (Rubiaceae).
 Botanical Journal of the Linnean Society 155: 83-126.